Substitutions in Console.WriteLine#

 Check yourself.

-Exercise for Format
+Exercise for Format#

-Write a program, quotient_format.cs
+Write a program, quotient_format.cs, that behaves like

-with a format string and no +
+Console.WriteLine with a format string and no + operator.

-Madlib Exercise
+Madlib Exercise#

-, that prompts the user for
+Write a program, my_mad_lib.cs, that prompts the user for

 grammatically, and